 Functioning as a component of the Institute for Psychoanalytic Training and Research (IPTAR) it has an absolute charter from the Board of Regents of the New York State Department of Education, and is a member of the International Psychoanalytical Association (IPA).

 IPTAR Clinical Center

 If your insurance plan is not accepted, our self-pay option offers lower fees than those charged by private therapists.
-The fee for the intake (initial appointment) is $75.
-A patient’s fee is based on their particular financial circumstances and treatment needs.

 To access our accessibility information, please click the following link: Accessibility Information